EinfachEli08/Raylang/tests/001_comments/readme.md

-# Test case: Main entry point and return value
+# Test case: Return value

-In this test, it is checked whether a return value can be processed correctly in an Entry function.
+In this test, it is checked whether a return value can be processed correctly.

+**Note:**
+This target may only be executed before the main entry point has been implemented.
+Afterwards, this test is non-functional.

 ## Build instructions